 Cassava cuttings are planted vertically to avoid rot, especially during the rainy season.

 Here, cuttings are inclined at 45 degrees and planted leaving 2-3 nodes above the ground.
-This is practised in areas with the least rainfall.
+This is practiced in areas with the least rainfall.

 Note that, the stem cuttings measured at 25 cm in length should be planted at a spacing of 1m x1m and to achieve maximum yield, the dead stems should be removed and replaced when found.